C0ding-Craze/Sudoku-with-solver/Readme.md

 ## License

-This project is for educational and personal use.
+This project is for educational and personal use only.